jschr/lambda-response/README.md

 server.use(middleware(require('./foo/bar')))
 ```
-Use the `lambda-response` express middleware for custom servers.
+Use the express middleware for custom servers.